chipweinberger/flutter_blue_plus/README.md

 Some settings like `showPowerAlert` are only available on iOS and macOS.

 Some settings like `logger` and `logLevel` can be changed later too, through their own setter methods.
-The benefit of setting them here is that their values are being respected from the get-go;

-For example, if you set `logLevel` to `LogLevel.none` via `FlutterBluePlus.setLogLevel(LogLevel.none)`, the plugin is initialized first, so you will still see logs from the plugin initialization.
-However if you set it via `FlutterBluePlus.setOptions(logLevel: LogLevel.none)`, your terminal will stay squeaky clean.

 ### Set Log Level